Social Media Summit

 As social media becomes increasingly integral to our daily lives, concerns about its impact, particularly on the mental health and social development of young people, are becoming more pronounced.

-The NSW Government will host sessions in Sydney on Thursday, October 10 and the Government of South Australia will host sessions in Adelaide on Friday, October 11.
+The NSW Government held sessions at ICC Sydney on Thursday, October 10 and the Government of South Australia hosted sessions at the Adelaide Convention Centre on Friday, October 11.

-The summit will bring together experts, policymakers, academics, young people, and members of the wider community to discuss the positive and negative impacts of social media on people’s lives, particularly children and young people, and how government can best support digital wellbeing.
+The summit brought together experts, policymakers, academics, young people, and community voices to discuss the positive and negative impacts of social media on people’s lives and how government can best support digital wellbeing.

-Key focus areas of the Social Media Summit will be:
+Key focus areas of the Social Media Summit were:

 Keynote speakers (Day one - Sydney)